Kobe is Not Just a "Jazz City" — A Port Town Where Rock and Punk Also Thrive

 |---|---|

-A jazz bar in Sannomiya offering live music every day.
-The Saturday afternoon shows twice a month are great for those who can't make it at night due to work.
-It accommodates sit-in sessions too, so bringing your instrument could land you collaborators on the spot.
+A Sannnomiya jazz bar with live music every day.
+The 2nd Saturday afternoon shows are perfect for those who work nights.
+They accommodate sit-in sessions, so bringing your instrument might just find you a band mate on the spot.

 Y's ROAD